PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 with `3 passed in 6.70s`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed side-Squeeze InstanceNormalization checkpoint reuses that common decomposition matcher for the exact dual-consumer tail: one NCHW-to-NHWC post-Transpose and one axis-zero Squeeze.
+It moves the common normalization to NHWC, removes the two boundary Transposes, and inserts one local NHWC-to-NCHW adapter immediately before the side Squeeze.
+The side tensor name, CHW shape/signature, dtype, quantization contract, public-output behavior, and downstream edges remain unchanged.
+A compatible shared INT32 or INT64 adapter permutation is reused; every absent, conflicting, produced, public, floating, or quantized constant case is resolved before mutation.
+Unsafe side candidates cannot fall through to the legacy mutator.
+Direct and side candidates retain their original graph-order position and shared 32-rewrite ceiling; the two remaining unary/Reshape and residual-ADD/Reshape modes are untouched.

+Focused coverage includes sixteen NumPy equivalence variants across side operator order, public/downstream-consumed side outputs, public/produced sources, and FLOAT16/FLOAT32; dynamic height/width/channel signatures;
+multi-chain constant reuse; five invalid existing-adapter cases; nine unsafe side contracts; adapter-allocation collision; three compatibility-fallback blockers; and the existing direct and mixed-mode cases with `131 passed in 0.89s`.
+Four representative side-tail variants were exactly ModelIR-identical to the committed legacy helper.
+The related InstanceNormalization, Pad, Mean, architecture, core, and pass-efficiency suites passed with `533 passed in 53.58s`; twelve selected direct-builder characterizations passed with `12 passed in 0.94s`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed in 6.67s`.
+Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The focused indexed and architecture tests pass Ruff normally.
 The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841`